 now to reduce your risk of specific common diseases -- such as dementia, heart attacks, strokes, kidney failure, etc

 You value privacy and think your doctor is the only person who needs to know what you're coming in for -- not the nurse, the receptionist, and certainly not anyone in the lobby who can overhear you.

 You're sick of health insurance companies that influence your diagnostic and therapeutic options

 You want your own private physician that doesn't share any of your information with

 What is Lifestyle Medicine?

 Lifestyle Medicine is an evidence-based approach to preventing, treating, and sometimes even reversing many common lifestyle-related diseases (diabetes, hypertension, coronary artery disease, colon cancer, breast cancer, Alzheimer's, etc) by optimizing habits and behaviors in six key research-proven pillars of health: diet, exercise, sleep, stress management, avoidance of risky substances, and promotion of social connectedness.

 Lifestyle medicine is not the same as herbal medicine, functional medicine, or other alternative modalities which are rooted primarily in tradition or theory rather than in scientific evidence, although there is sometimes some overlap.
 For example, evidence has shown strawberries to be effective as an adjuctictive treatment for esophageal cancer, so that might fall under the umbrellas of both lifestyle medicine and herbal medicine.

 Where do I get vaccines?

 Vaccines are expensive, come in bulk, expire, and require refrigeration, so we are not able to offer them at this time.
-We will help keep you and your children up to date on vaccinations through the Polk County Health Department.
-Influenza vaccines are widely available at pharmacies as well as the Health Department.
+We will help keep you and your children up to date on vaccinations through the Polk County Health Department or local pharmacies.